dramforever/vscode-ghc-simple/README.md

 - `ghcSimple.useObjectCode`: Speed up GHCi reloads using `-fobject-code`

     Enabled by default.
 Load everything with `-fobject-code` first before loading needed files with `-fbyte-code`.
 This way only changed files need to be recompiled, which greatly speeds up GHCi on large projects.

+- `ghcSimple.maxCompletions`: Maximum number of completion items to show.